 1 cup (240 ml) finely ground hazelnuts (filberts), either raw or lightly toasted before grinding*

-1-1/4 cups (175 g) light spelt flour or 1 cup plus 2 Tbsp (270 ml) all purpose GF flour (I like Bob’s Red Mill AP flour)*–or use your own favorite combination of gluten free flours
+1 cup plus 2 Tbsp (270 ml) Ricki’s All Purpose gluten-free flour mix–or use your own favorite combination of gluten free flours

 Preheat oven to 325F (165C).
 Line a cookie sheet with parchment paper, or spray with nonstick spray.

-In a large bowl, mix together the Sucanat, water and vanilla until the Sucanat begins to dissolve.
-Add the coconut oil, nutritional yeast, vanilla, lemon zest and chia seeds and mix well.
+In a large bowl, mix together the xylitol, water and vanilla until the xylitol begins to dissolve.
+Add the coconut oil, nutritional yeast, vanilla, lemon zest and flax meal and mix well.

 Remove 2 Tbsp (30 ml) of the ground hazelnuts and set aside in a small bowl.
 Add the remaining hazelnuts and flour to the bowl and mix well until the dry ingredients are incorporated and you have a stiff dough.
 Work it with your hands if necessary until the dough holds together (if it is really dry, add up to one more Tbsp or 15 ml of water).
 The dough should NOT be sticky or too soft.

 Using a small scoop or teaspoon, scoop out portions of dough and work them in your hands to create balls.
-(The GF dough may be too dry to roll it in your palms; I squeezed it in my fist, moving it back and forth from one hand to the other and squeezing it together each time I passed it back and forth, until it held together.)
 Place the balls about 1-1/2 inches (4 cm) apart on the cookie sheet.

-Using your thumb or index finger, press an indentation on the top of each cookie (this may cause the outer edges of the GF cookies to crack or separate; just push them back together with your fingers).
+Using your thumb or index finger, press an indentation on the top of each cookie (this may cause the outer edges of the cookies to crack or separate a bit; just push them back together with your fingers).

 Bake in preheated oven for 15-20 minutes, until golden around the edges.
-While the cookies bake, melt the chocolate in the top of a double boiler of over extremely low heat, stirring constantly.
+While the cookies bake, melt the chocolate over lowest possible heat, stirring constantly.
 Fill each indentation with about 1/2 tsp (2.5 ml) melted chocolate, then sprinkle with a bit of the 2 Tbsp (30 ml) of reserved ground hazelnuts.
 Cool and devour.
 Makes 12-15 cookies.
 May be frozen.